Home / Blog / Liquidity management

 Market liquidity

-Market liquidity refers to how easily assets can be bought or sold in the market at a price reflecting their intrinsic value.
-High market liquidity means an asset can be sold quickly without causing a significant price change.
-This is crucial for traders and investors who may need to rapidly adjust their portfolios without incurring large losses from price fluctuations.
+Market liquidity refers to the ease with which assets can be bought or sold in the market at a price reflecting their true value.
+Assets with high market liquidity, such as stocks or government bonds, can be quickly converted to cash without significant price fluctuations.

 Accounting liquidity

-Accounting liquidity is all about a company’s ability to meet its short-term obligations using assets that can be easily converted into cash.
-This type of liquidity ensures that a company can cover expenses and liabilities that are due within a year, which is essential for maintaining business operations without financial strain.
+Accounting liquidity measures a company’s ability to meet short-term obligations using assets that can be swiftly converted into cash.
+This type of liquidity reflects the company’s capacity to maintain operational continuity without financial strain.

 Key liquidity ratios